lhao03/lhao03.github.io/content/_index.md

 ## About
 I'm in my last year of undergrad, currently working with the highly interdisplinary [Hein group](https://groups2.chem.ubc.ca/jheints1/).
 I contribute to multiple projects in developing automated and autonomous platforms for process chemistry.
 Learning amongst chemists and engineers had made me really appreciate the work that goes into building and validating robust systems for automating synthethic chemistry.
 Some of my projects include use the LLMs for generating code for self-driving labs and Bayesian Optimization for HPLC method development.

-My other projects include the implementation of self-consistent field convergence methods in Psi4 with the [Wang group](https://www.chem.ubc.ca/yan-alexander-wang), software and sustainablity efforts for [DNA storage](https://2024.igem.wiki/ubc-vancouver/) and computational biology for [cell-free protein synthesis](https://2023.igem.wiki/ubc-vancouver/) at UBC iGEM, and natural language processing for electronic health records at the [PROOF Centre](https://www.proofcentre.ca/).
+I've also worked on the implementation of self-consistent field convergence methods in Psi4 with the [Wang group](https://www.chem.ubc.ca/yan-alexander-wang), software and sustainablity efforts for [DNA storage](https://2024.igem.wiki/ubc-vancouver/) and computational biology for [cell-free protein synthesis](https://2023.igem.wiki/ubc-vancouver/) at UBC iGEM, and natural language processing for electronic health records at the [PROOF Centre](https://www.proofcentre.ca/).

-I've also worked in the software industry where I built tools for easier prototyping with the Microsoft Graph API in the Microsoft Garage Program and wrote automated tests for 2FA at Capital One.
+Previously I interned in the software industry where I built tools for easier prototyping with the Microsoft Graph API in the Microsoft Garage Program and wrote automated tests for 2FA at Capital One.

 ## Publications and Code
 1. Hao, L..
 Hein Group / Hein Device API / pychemstation · GitLab.
-GitLab. https://gitlab.com/heingroup/device-api/pychemstation.
+GitLab. [https://gitlab.com/heingroup/device-api/pychemstation](https://gitlab.com/heingroup/device-api/pychemstation).

 2. Zhang, W.; Guy, M. A.; Yang, J.; Hao, L.; Liu, J.; Hawkins, J.; Mustakis, I. G.; Monfette, S.; Hein, J. E. Leveraging GPT-4 to Transform Chemistry from Paper to Practice.
 Digital